-4 key digital transformation solutions businesses needs to know in this post-pandemic world.
+4 key digital transformation solutions businesses needs to know in the post-pandemic world

 Amidst on-going pandemic, many businesses suffered losses and those who survived relied heavily on online avenues.
 It is crucial to understand that while digital transformation may have presented itself as a quick solution to a crisis, it is much more than that.
 Businesses need to ask themselves how can we embrace digitalization to future-proof and move forward in a post-pandemic world?

 In 2020 the executive focus on digital transformation has increased by over 40% as compared to the previous year with a greater focus on cloud solutions, virtual engagement and digital marketing, automation as well as cybersecurity.
 But what does this mean for Southeast Asia?